This post may contain affiliate links. Please see my disclosure policy for details.

 My favourite waterfall was Lakkam Falls near Eravikulam National Park, where you could go swimming and cool down in the heat.
-As an added bonus you get a natural fish spa as it’s part of their eco system.
-If you’re thinking of swimming, make sure you read my tips here.
+As an added bonus you get a natural fish spa as it’s part of their ecosystem.

 Eravikulam National Park